oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

     !["Click App Builder"](images/close-editor.png "")

-8. In the Property Editor, navigate to **Attributes** tab and enter/select the following:
+8. In the Property Editor, navigate to the **Attributes** tab and enter/select the following:

     - Under Settings: